-Prerequisites: BIOL 238 or EVST 100.
+Prerequisites: BIOL 238 or EVST 100 (or BIOL 131 and BIOL 133).
+Offered as needed.

 341 Observations in the ER.

 Provides an opportunity to observe in the emergency room at Loma Linda University Medical Center or Arrowhead County Hospital and to explore some of the issues generated by those observations.
 May be repeated for degree credit up to 2 credits, with preference given to non-repeating students.
 Credit/no credit only.